Real estate: Use web data extraction to make smarter decisions

 That’s why web data extraction can provide so much value by giving you all the data there is, in a timely manner.

 Also, if you start monitoring the real estate market today with the help of web scraping, in the upcoming months and years you will have a tremendous amount of historical data.

 Mining this data can help you see the direction the market is moving towards and show you patterns you wouldn’t have been able to recognize otherwise.

 Process and challenges of scraping real estate data

 Scraping real estate data can seem simple at the beginning.
 These are the general steps if you decide to do it yourself:

 You will need to extract a lot of data regularly if you want to get the most insights.
 For this, you need to extract data at scale.
-There are many challenges and hurdles you need to go through if you decide to extract data from the web at a large scale.
+There are many challenges and hurdles you need to go through if you decide to extract data from the web on a large scale.

 Solving all these challenges takes a lot of resources and technical experience in web scraping.
 Unless web scraping is the core of your business (probably not), you might be better off partnering with a vendor that can solve these problems for you, so you only get the quality data but don’t have to deal with the hurdles.

-Also, the web data extraction tools you can choose from have evolved a lot in the past years so either you do it yourself or partnering with a web data scraping company like Zyte (formerly Scrapinghub), you will be in a great position to start gaining value from public web data and get a competitive edge.
+Also, the web data extraction tools you can choose from have evolved a lot in the past years so either you do it yourself or partner with a web data scraping company like Zyte , you will be in a great position to start gaining value from public web data and get a competitive edge.